neicnordic/sensitive-data-archive/sda/cmd/s3inbox/s3inbox.md

 The `s3inbox` proxies uploads to the an S3 compatible storage backend.
 Users are authenticated with a JWT instead of `access_key` and `secret_key` used normally for `S3`.

+## Service Description

+The `s3inbox` proxies uploads to an S3 compatible storage backend.

+1. Parses and validates the JWT token (`access_token` in the S3 config file) against the public keys, either locally provisioned or from OIDC JWK endpoints.
+2. If the token is valid the file is passed on to the S3 backend
+3. The file is registered in the database
+4. The `inbox-upload` message is sent to the `inbox` queue, with the `sub` field from the token as the `user` in the message.
+If this fails an error will be written to the logs.

+## Communication

+- `s3inbox` proxies uploads to inbox storage.
+- `s3inbox` inserts file information in the database using the `RegisterFile` database function and marks it as uploaded in the `file_event_log`
+- `s3inbox` writes messages to one RabbitMQ queue (commonly: `inbox`).

 ## Configuration

 There are a number of options that can be set for the `s3inbox` service.